-“One to one lessons in the Alexander technique from registered teachers have long term benefits for patients with chronic back pain.
-Six lessons followed by exercise prescription were nearly as effective as 24 lessons.”
+“One to one lessons in the Alexander technique from registered teachers have long term benefits for patients with chronic back pain.”

 How does the Alexander Technique work?
-What are the authors findings about the clinical and cost effectiveness of the treatment?
+What were the authors’ findings of the clinical and cost-effectiveness of the treatment?
 Watch these videos to find out.